software-students-spring2024/4-containerized-app-exercise-team-dttt4/README.md

 ## Project Instructions

 ### System Requirements
-- Python 3.10 or higer
+- Python 3.9 or higer

 ### Install Dependencies
-Ensure Flask, pytesseract, Pillow, python-dotenv, pymongo are installed. if not:
+Ensure Flask, pytesseract, Pillow, python-dotenv, pymongo are installed.
+They should be automatically installed. \
+If not:
 ```
 pip install Flask pytesseract Pillow python-dotenv pymongo
 ```